Pirates vs. Cardinals Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 47 hits with seven doubles, eight home runs, 27 walks and 21 RBI.
-He's also stolen six bases.
+- Andrew McCutchen has recorded 49 hits with seven doubles, eight home runs and 28 walks.
+He has driven in 21 runs with seven stolen bases.

-- McCutchen takes a two-game streak with at least one hit into this contest.
-In his last five games he is batting .313 with a double, three walks and an RBI.
+- McCutchen heads into this game looking to extend his three-game hit streak.
+During his last five outings he is batting .368 with a double, four walks and an RBI.

 McCutchen Recent Games